Transparent · neutral · no dealer lead-gen

 Two offers on the same car, both 36 months:

 The headline gap looks like $100/mo.
-The honest gap is only $16.67/mo — and Deal B puts $3,000 at risk with no refund if the car is totaled.
-That conversion is the entire product.
+The honest gap is only $16.67/mo — and Deal B commits $3,000 to the deal upfront.
+What happens after a theft or total loss depends on the contract and coverage.
+That normalization is the core of the product.

 Most tools (and brokers) publish the headline payment plus a separate “due at signing,” letting multi-thousand-dollar drive-offs hide the real cost.
 We refuse to.